-The Company has two categories of customers: junior exploration companies and a diversified portfolio of senior/ intermediate companies, for which the Company provides greenfield exploration drilling and/or drilling at operating mines.
+The Company has two categories of customers: junior exploration companies and a diversified portfolio of senior/intermediate companies, for which the Company provides greenfield exploration drilling and/or drilling at operating mines.

 At Major Drilling, safety is a core value.
 The Company promotes a proactive approach to health and safety as keeping people safe is of the utmost importance.
 The Company's safety standards lead the industry with well-trained, dedicated crews who know safety excellence occurs when every employee understands their right and responsibility to work safely every day.
 These crews quickly assess and manage risk, leading to better results for the Company's clients.
-The Company has partnered with industry leaders to develop a safety system in order to meet or exceed all applicable government and client standards.
+The Company has partnered with industry leaders to develop a safety system that meets or exceeds all applicable government and client standards.

 In today's world of rapidly changing technology, Major Drilling is dedicated to finding new and innovative solutions to support its specialized services.
-The Company has invested in a fleet of digitized mobile underground drills that allow less dependence on client resources, as well as increased ability for automation and versatility.
-Major Drilling is developing cutting-edge technologies, such as digitizing its rigs to capture drilling data and introducing analytics to optimize drilling operations.
+Major Drilling is developing cutting-edge technologies, investing in a fleet of digitized drills that capture drilling data, as well as mobile underground drills that reduce dependence on client resources.
+These rigs increase the ability for automation and versatility as the Company is introducing analytics to optimize drilling operations.
 The Company is working towards modernizing its fleet with hands-free rod handling to create a safer, more productive work environment, while reducing maintenance costs and minimizing downtime.

 The Company leverages its collective experience to continuously improve its equipment and processes to meet current and future industry demands, and to offer value-added services to its customers.
-By incorporating impactful technologies, paired with a commitment to environmental and social responsibility, Major Drilling is positioned to remain a leader in the drilling services field as mine discovery and development evolve.
+By entering into strategic partnerships with companies providing cutting-edge technologies, paired with a commitment to safety and environmental and social responsibility, Major Drilling is positioned to remain a leader in the drilling services field as mine discovery and development evolve.